fossas/fossa-cli/docs/references/files/fossa-yml.md

 The fossa configuration file, `.fossa.yml`, is an optional file located at the root of a project that can be used to configure project settings.

+You can use [this configuration generator tool](https://wirechunk.com/topics/cf5f5c70-bfd3-48d9-9f3c-928dd42f50ef) to easily create a configuration file.

 The following example is a configuration file with all available fields filled displayed.
 All fields except for `version` are optional, configuration file versions 1 and 2 were used for CLI versions prior to 2.0.0.